kacperszo/pafnucy/README.md

 This repository contains trained network, which can be used to score molecular complexes.
 As input it takes 3D grids, with each grid point described with 19 atomic features.
-You can create grids from molecular structures using functions defined in `utils.data` package or with `prepare.py` script.
+You can create grids from molecular structures using functions defined in `tfbio.data` package or with `prepare.py` script.
-Then you can load the network and make predictions with functions from `utils.net` package and Tensorflow API or with `predict.py` script.
+Then you can load the network and make predictions with functions from `tfbio.net` package and Tensorflow API or with `predict.py` script.

 ### Prepare complexes